foxypiratecove37350/pymathematic/README.md

 # <p align="center">`mathio`</p>
 ### <p align="center">*A better Python package for math.*</p>

 `mathio` is a Python package designed to make mathematical operations easier, faster, and more powerful.
-Our goal is to provide a clean and intuitive API for a wide range of mathematical functions.
+Its goal is to provide a clean and intuitive package for a wide range of mathematical functions.

 ## Key Features